vonschutter/RTD-Setup/README.md

 ## Other Platforms

 `rtd-me.sh.cmd` also contains Windows and macOS bootstrap paths.
-On Windows, configuration is performed through the PowerShell configuration scripts in `core/`; on macOS, the bootstrap invokes the macOS configuration script.
+On Windows, configuration is performed through the PowerShell configuration scripts in `core/`; on macOS, the bootstrap invokes `core/rtd-oem-macos-config.sh`.
+The shared `core/_rtd_library` is Linux-oriented and requires Bash 4.4 or newer, so it should not be sourced with Apple's bundled Bash 3.2.
 Most `rtd-*` module commands documented here are Linux tools.

 ## Safety